damienvanrobaeys/Run-in-Sandbox/README.md

 - Extract ZIP directly in the Sandbox
 - Share a specific folder in the Sandbox

+**How to install it ?**
+- Download the ZIP Run-in-Sandbox project (this is the main prerequiste)
+- Extract the ZIP
+- The Run-in-Sandbox-master should contain Add_Structure.ps1, Remove_Structure.ps1 and a Sources folder
+- The Sources folder should contain a folder Run_in_Sandbox containing 13 files and 2 folders
+- Once you have downloaded the folder structre, **run Add_Structure.ps1 with admin rights**

 **Update (06/02/20): Add new WSB config options for Windows 10 2004**
 - Those settings can be managed in the **Sources\Run_in_Sandbox\Sandbox_Config.xml